 Autonomous Direct Covariance Atmospheric Flux and Oceanic Current Systems: An Enhanced Flux Mooring for TPOS

-James B Edson, Woods Hole Oceanographic Institution, Woods Hole, United States, J. Thomas Farrar, Woods Hole Oceanographic Inst, Department of Physical Oceanography, Woods Hole, United States, Meghan F Cronin, NOAA Pacific Marine Environmental Laboratory, Seattle, United States, William S. Kessler, NOAA/PMEL/OCRD, Seattle, WA, United States, Chris W Fairall, NOAA Physical Sciences Laboratory, Boulder, United States and Karen Grissom, National Oceanic and Atmospheric Administration, National Data Buoy Center, Stennis Space Center, MS, United States
+James B Edson, Woods Hole Oceanographic Institution, Woods Hole, MA, United States, J. Thomas Farrar, Woods Hole Oceanographic Inst, Department of Physical Oceanography, Woods Hole, United States, Meghan F Cronin, NOAA Pacific Marine Environmental Laboratory, Seattle, WA, United States, William S. Kessler, NOAA/PMEL/OCRD, Seattle, United States, Chris W Fairall, NOAA Physical Sciences Laboratory, Boulder, United States and Karen Grissom, National Oceanic and Atmospheric Administration, National Data Buoy Center, Stennis Space Center, MS, United States

 Abstract: